On the Existence of Universal Simulators of Attention: Preliminaries

 \subsection{Transformer Encoder}

 A transformer encoder is a layered neural network that maps strings to strings.
 The input layer maps the string to a sequence of vectors.
 The subsequent layers apply the attention mechanism, which is composed of the sublayers' self-attention and feed-forward components.
 For ease of representation, we avoid the layer normalization mechanism.
 The final output layer maps the sequence of vectors back to a string.
-The following discussion formalises the same.
+The following discussion formalizes the same.\ where $\mathbf{0}^{p \times q}$ denotes a zero matrix of size $p \times q$.